ice-rlab/nanotag/README.md

 ### Test with Sample Programs

-We provide two sample programs in the `samples` directory to demonstrate NANOTAG's capabilities in detecting intra-granule buffer overflows.
-You can build and run these sample programs with both NANOTAG and the baseline MTE-enabled Scudo to see the difference in detection capabilities.
+We provide two sample programs in the `samples` directory to demonstrate NanoTag's capabilities in detecting intra-granule buffer overflows.
+You can build and run these sample programs with both NanoTag and the baseline MTE-enabled Scudo to see the difference in detection capabilities.

 ```sh
 cd samples